Cray-HPE/docs-uan/docs/portal/developer-portal/advanced/Enabling_K3s.md

 1. Designate a UAN to operate as the K3s control-plane node.
 See [Designating Application Nodes for K3s](Designating_Application_Nodes_for_K3s.md).

-  **Note**: In a future release, additional UANs will be able to join as extra manager or worker nodes.

 1. Identify a pool of IP addresses for the services running in K3s.

   **Note**: The identification of a pool of IP addresses for the services running in K3s is best made at system installation time in order to avoid the possibility of IP collisions.
 If this is not possible, steps must be taken to ensure IP collisions are avoided.